tokibito/django-tasks-cloud-tasks/README.md

 ### 2. Configure the task backend

-On Cloud Run / App Engine, settings are auto-detected.
-Minimal configuration:
+**On Cloud Run / App Engine**, all settings are auto-detected from the environment.
+You only need:

 ```python
 TASKS = {